segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

    5. Give your stack a name.
    6. For the **ExternalId** parameter, enter the "External ID" setting in your Segment Lambda destination settings.
 This should be your **Workspace ID**.
       * **NOTE:** For security purposes, Segment recommends you to use your Workspace ID as your External ID.
-If you’re currently using an External ID different from your Workspace ID, consider changing it.
+If you’re currently using an External ID different from your Workspace ID, please change it to make your account more secure.
 You can find your Workspace ID by going to:  **Settings > Workspace Settings > ID**.
    7. The **LambdaARN** parameter corresponds to the **Lambda** setting in your Segment Lambda destination settings.

       ![](images/CloudFormationStackDetails.png)